fsch0203/radios2s/readme.md

 I have tried to make the user interface as simple as possible:
 * select on country, style (genre) or language
 * quick search by typing in (part of the) the name of the station
-* give one or more stars if you want to save a station as a favorite
+* give one or more stars if you want to save a station as a favoritee
-* cast to chromecast audio

 With a chromecast (audio) device connected you can now listen to every station on your home music system.